OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 **Downsides:**

 - No access to public key parameters nor contextual information such as an algorithm and OID which might be needed in certain use cases.
+- If the site rotates its certificate on a regular basis, then your application would need to be updated regularly.
+If you do not control when this certificate is put into service, then pinning would lead to an outage.

 ## Examples of Pinning